CIX VFR Club Banner

 Latest News

 If you are flying in the USA/Canada, make sure you are aware of VATUSA's trialing of real world Common Traffic Advisory Frequency (CTAF).
-See VATSIM's official announcement and there's a video linked in The Friday Rotary club thread on the forum.
+See VATSIM's official announcement and there's a link to a video in The Friday Rotary club thread on the forum.

 The Members Online map that shows club members currently flying/controlling (linked further down the homepage), has been updated and fixed.
 If you find any issues with it, please report details in the forum.